 The Bible tells us just the opposite of what the wise men of earth tell us.
 They tell us, “Plan for the future.”
 God tells us, “Live this day for me, and let me plan for your future.”
 And then, He makes us a promise.
 If we seek Him, He will provide for us.
 He will make sure that we have food, and water, and clothing, and a place to sleep.

 Think about it.
 You believe that God gave you life.
 You believe that God can give or take away anything and everything in your life.
-He has promised that, if you serve Him, He will take care of your daily needs.
-Do you think He’s incapable of doing it?
+If He has promised that, if you serve Him, He will take care of your daily needs, do you think He’s incapable of doing it?
 Do you think He’s lying?
 God is going to do whatever is best for you, and the more you seek His kingdom, the more control of your life you turn over to His will, the more fully He will fill you with the abundance of His joy.

 Lord, I pray that my complete faith in you will grow every day.
 Amen.